 Drafting a Statutory Declaration

-We often draft statutory declarations for clients.
+We often draft statutory declarations for clients, most commonly for immigration related matters.
 Our fee for drafting a statutory declaration starts at HKD500 and above depending on the complexity involved.